 Kripalu Guest Stories: Janine D.

 Seven years ago, when I hit my mid-30s, the weight really started to pile on.
 Last spring, in addition to being overweight, I was stressed from a hectic work schedule and dealing with the loss of two grandparents and my mom’s failing health.
 It all snowballed and brought me to the lowest point of my whole life.
-So when I saw that Kripalu’s Integrative Weight Loss program started on my birthday, I decided it was the perfect present I could give myself.
+So when I saw that Kripalu’s Integrative Weight Loss program [now The Kripalu Approach to Diet: An Integrative Weight-Loss Program] started on my birthday, I decided it was the perfect present I could give myself.

 I’d dabbled in yoga and tried all kinds of diets, with varying amounts of success.
 But I’d never been to a retreat center, and I was nervous: Would I be the biggest woman in the room?
 Would I feel like the last kid chosen on the playground?
 But I said to myself, “Relax.
 Just go and see what it’s like.”
 After that, my heart was really open to it, and when I got there it was so easy.
 Everybody was so welcoming and exuded a sense of peace.
 It had been so long since I had felt anything like that, and I immediately felt safe.
 With great relief, I found that the program wasn’t all serious, but filled with lighthearted moments and truly compassionate people.
 I wound up sharing things with the group I never thought I would.

 The teachers’ approach resonated with me from the start.
 They never told me what I wasn’t supposed to eat, but told me all the things I could eat.
 They were gentle and straightforward—with no gimmicks—and that felt very respectful.
 Being there for five days let me practice eating in this new way, while trying yoga classes and learning how to take care of my body.
 With a nutritionist, I created an eating and exercise plan that I’ve followed ever since.